pkflash/nautilus/sample-nautilus-desktop-gui/README.md

 ## TLDR

 Copy this folder, then inside each file, change instrances of "j" with your initial, and then create the storage, then cache, then desktop, then desktop-ingress.
-Finally, go to the url mentioned in the desktop-ingre
+Finally, go to the url mentioned in the desktop-ingres.
+When you go to the url, it will ask for username and password.
+Username is user, password is mypass.

 ## Basics/Resources